New Iconography of Lviv

 Rusetska places at the modernistic end of the style spectrum, abstracting her forms in ways that suggest the contemporary icons of the Polish Modernist painter, Jerzy Nowosielski.
 In the Virgin Who Shows the Way in Glory she creates a sense of transcendent weightlessness by setting delicately-rendered, stick-like figures in decorative sequences against a background of muted color washes.
 In the Resurrection, Rusetska draws on the Latin motif of Christ rising out of the tomb.
 His stylized, elongated body evokes the mystical traditions of Eastern Orthodoxy.
 She presents an Orthodox variation on the theme in The Harrowing of Hell.
 The Holy Trinity offers a verdant variation on the traditional iconographic convention of presenting God in Three Persons as the three angelic visitors to Abraham.

 Yatskiv works in a style conforming more closely to the traditional Byzantine manner.
 Her large panel painting of Christ Ruler of All in my collection offers a strikingly new variation on a prototype seen in a 13th century mosaic of Christ in the Hagia Sophia (Holy Wisdom) church in Istanbul.
 In contrast to the traditional static frontal image, Yatskiv offers us a dynamic Savior in three-quarter profile who still engages us with his eyes.
 His hair and garments seem numinously wind-blown.
-The same warm palette of fire and earth tones appears in a companion piece of the Virgin Who Shows the Way and the John the Baptist triptych.
+The same warm palette of fire and earth tones appears in a companion piece of the Virgin Who Shows the Way, the John the Baptist triptych, and the Flight into Egypt, where she departs from traditional depictions of the scene by drawing our attention to a mature and authoritative Christ Child.

 Holy Wisdom is one of the most ancient motifs in Eastern Orthodox art.
 Yatskiv gives it a decidedly modern twist in her icon of Sophia (Holy Wisdom) and Christ.
 Sophia (“wisdom” in Greek) often takes feminine form in sacred art.
 In the Yatskiv icon, Wisdom appears as a crowned angel in womanly form who meets Christ at the Eucharistic table, a image, Yatskiv says, “women will understand,” showing the feminine and masculine aspects of God, as revealed in the Creation story, where humans are made“in the image of God…male and female he created them.
 (Genesis 1:27, NRSV).”